Vortex936/my_project_cxx/README.md

  #### Setting up Clangd in VSCode

-For Clangd to function better, it is recommended to add the following lines to your settings.js.
-(Open it by pressing Ctrl + Shift + P or ⌘ + Shift + P to open the run menu, then type "settings json" and you should see the correct option `Preferences: Open User Settings (JSON)`).
+For Clangd to function better, it is recommended to add the following lines to your `settings.js`.
+(Open it by pressing Ctrl + Shift + P or ⌘ + Shift + P to open the run menu, then type "settings json" and you should see the option `Preferences: Open User Settings (JSON)`).

 ##### Linux